zacanger/zacanger.github.io/blog/src/posts/i-guess-im-like-in-school-and-stuff-what.md

 ---
-title: I GUESS I'M LIKE IN SCHOOL AND STUFF WHAT
+title: "I GUESS I'M LIKE IN SCHOOL AND STUFF WHAT"
 created: 2015-10-11
 tags:
-  - personal
   - devmtn
+  - javascript
+  - js
+  - python
 ---

 YESH.
 I'm in Provo, Utah, doing things that will eventually possibly hopefully make me skilled at something.
 Maybe even enough to get a job in that thing, and pay off the $$$ needed to get said education.
 Some quick observations: